-1. Investigating practitioners work: This is the written element of A-level Dance.
-You will be assessed on your knowledge, understanding and critical appreciation of two professional practitioners.

-2. Developing Skills and Techniques for Live Performance: This is a practical element of A-level Dance.
-You will be assessed performing two solo and/ or a group dance that is linked to a specified practitioner.

-3. Contemporary Dance: This is a practical and written element of the A-level Dance.
+- 1. Investigating practitioners work: This is the written element of A-level Dance.
+You will be assessed on your knowledge, understanding and critical appreciation of two professional practitioners. - 2.
+Developing Skills and Techniques for Live Performance: This is a practical element of A-level Dance.
+You will be assessed performing two solo and/ or a group dance that is linked to a specified practitioner. - 3.
+Contemporary Dance: This is a practical and written element of the Alevel Dance.
 You will study the pioneers of contemporary dance.
-You will be assessed performing a solo from contemporary dance; as well as a written piece of coursework.

-4. Group Performance: This is the practical element of A-level Dance.
+You will be assessed performing a solo from contemporary dance; as well as a written piece of coursework. - 4.
+Group Performance: This is the practical element of A-level Dance.
 You will be assessed on your performance and contribution to a group choreography which responds to the brief set by the exam board.

+For more information about the course, please see Mrs George

-English Language M
+English Language ${M}$ A Level